pmoustopoulos/customer-api/README.md

     - **Automate Migrations**: Integrate your migration tool into your CI/CD pipeline to ensure that migrations are applied automatically during deployment, reducing the risk of human error.

+### 11. Static Code Analysis with SonarQube

+- **Purpose**: SonarQube helps improve code quality by automatically detecting issues like bugs, security vulnerabilities, and code smells.

+- **Best Practices**:
+    - **Integrate into CI/CD**: Add SonarQube to your CI/CD pipeline so that your code is checked for quality every time you commit or create a pull request.
+    - **Set Quality Gates**: Define thresholds for things like code coverage and bugs in SonarQube to ensure your code meets quality standards before it’s merged.
+    - **Act on Reports**: Regularly review SonarQube reports and fix any issues it finds, focusing on critical problems first.
+    - **Team Awareness**: Make sure your team understands how to use SonarQube reports to improve their code.
+    - **Manage Technical Debt**: Use SonarQube to track and reduce technical debt by identifying areas that need refactoring.

 <br><br>

 ## 13. Enhanced Pagination Example